Bird Flu Outbreaks March 2023

 Human Bird Flu Vietnam

-On October 17, 2022, the Vietnam Central Institute of Hygiene and Epidemiology reported positive results for influenza A(H5) from a specimen of a 5-year-old female patient in Phu Tho.
-From 2003, Vietban recorded 128 cases of influenza A(H5) infection.
+On October 17, 2022, the Vietnam Central Institute of Hygiene and Epidemiology reported positive influenza A(H5) results in a specimen from a 5-year-old female patient in Phu Tho.
+Since 2003, Vietnam has recorded 127 influenza A(H5) infection cases.

-On March 19, 2023, local media reported an outbreak of bird flu that occurred at a poultry farm in the village of Velyka Oleksandrivka in the Kherson region of Ukraine.
-Eighteen people have been hospitalized, two of whom have died.
+Local media reported a bird flu outbreak at a poultry farm in the village of Velyka Oleksandrivka in the Kherson region of Ukraine on March 19, 2023.
+Eighteen people were hospitalized, two of whom died.
 Reuters reported previous bird flu cases in January 2023.

 Bird Flu Caribbean